Axlefublr/harp/README.md

 Usage: harp [OPTIONS] <COMMAND>

 Commands:
   clear   If REGISTER is specified, it's completely removed.
-If it isn't, the entire SECTION is removed instead get     Print all available properties of a REGISTER in the order: path, line, column.
+          If it isn't, the entire SECTION is removed instead. get     Print all available properties of a REGISTER in the order: path, line, column, extra.
-              Only the properties you specified with the `--path`, `--line`, `--column` flags are printed.
+          Only the properties you specified with the `--path`, `--line`, `--column`, `--extra` flags are printed.
           At least one of those flags needs to be specified. update  Update properties of a register, or create one.
-At least one of `--path`, `--line`, `--column` has to be specified help    Print this message or the help of the given subcommand(s)
+          At least one of `--path`, `--line`, `--column`, `--extra`, has to be specified. help    Print this message or the help of the given subcommand(s)

 Options:
   -q, --quiet
           Don't print error messages (while still exiting with a non-zero exitcode in case of error).
-          Useful for when the program where you want to use `harp` in makes it difficult to differentiate between successful stdout and unsuccessful stderr
+          Useful for when the program where you want to use `harp` in makes it difficult to differentiate between successful stdout and unsuccessful stderr.

   -h, --help
           Print help (see a summary with '-h')